After adding a client onboarding workflow,

 Step.

-On the upper right-hand corner
+On the upper-right corner of

-of the Workflow Designer page, click Portal Look
+the Workflow Designer page, click Portal Look

 & Feel.